arnowelzel/lightbox-photoswipe/readme.txt

 = 1.63 =

 * Fixed missing captions in lightbox for "Cleaner Gallery".
-* Added documentation about the local changes in PhotoSwipe
+* Added documentation about the local changes in PhotoSwipe.

 = 1.61 =